The Unique Rows step removes duplicate rows from the input stream and filters only the unique rows as input data for the step.

 Use the Unique Rows step to define parameters for your output and how you want to sort duplicate rows.

-Enter the following information for the Step Name field:
+Enter the following information for the step:

 - Step name: Specify the unique name of the transformation on the canvas.
 You can customize the name or leave it as the default.